rated-network/coding-challenge/README.md

   return result
 })
 ```
-or you could use https://github.com/lidofinance/lido-python-sdk.
+or you could use something like https://github.com/lidofinance/lido-python-sdk.

 Pubkeys can be resolved to validator indices with a single call to the Beacon node.

+Good luck!